 Silicon irradiation also known as Neutron Transmutation Doping (NTD), is conducted in the OPAL reactor.

-Through this process thermal neutrons react with the silicon atoms, changing some of those atoms to phosphorus, which reduces the resistivity of the silicon and improves its ability to conduct electricity.
+Through this process thermal neutrons react with the silicon atoms, changing some of those atoms to phosphorus, which reduces the resistivity of the silicon crystal and improves its ability to conduct electricity.

 The NTD process is used when a high level of precision and uniformity in dopant (phosphorous) distribution is required.
-This allows the achievement of a better, more reliable performance across all electrical devices but is particularly critical for high power and very high power devices.
+This allows the achievement of a better, more reliable performance across all electronic devices but is particularly critical for high power and very high power devices.